cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/06_color_swap_effect/index.md

+---
+title: "Chapter 06: Color Swap Effect"
+description: "Create a shader to change the colors of the game"
+---

 The art in our game looks good, but what if we wanted to change the color palette on the fly?
 Or make the player flash a different color when they pick something up?
 Re-drawing all the art for every possible color combination would be a lot of work.
 Thankfully, we can use a shader to do this dynamically!

 In this chapter, we'll create a powerful color-swapping effect.
 We'll learn about a common and flexible technique that uses a texture as a Look-Up Table (LUT) to map original colors to new ones.
 This will give us precise control over the look and feel of our game's sprites.

+If you're following along with code, here is the code from the end of the [previous chapter](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/05-Transition-Effect).

 ## The Basic Color Swap Effect